nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

+### Smart Contract
+A smart contract is a self-executing contract with the terms of the agreement between contract creators and contract users being directly written into lines of code.
+The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
+Also known as script on Nervos CKB.

+---

 ### State
 Data stored on the blockchain.
 In most contexts this this means current data and excludes historical data.

 #### See Also
 - [Blockchain](#blockchain)

+---

+### State Bloat
+The unlimited increase of state data in Ethereum.
+State bloat slows down node synchronization, raises the barrier of full node, thus hurts network decentralization.

+---

+### State Channel
+A layer 2 solution where a channel is set up between participants, where they can transact freely and cheaply.
+Only a transaction to set up the channel and close the channel is sent to mainnet.
+This allows for very high transaction throughput, but does rely on knowing number of participants up front and locking up of funds.

 ---